Yeetyou1/website/personal_notes.md

     ● maybe it's time to switch or get rid of tailwind.js?
     ● layout tutorial?
         ▶ https://youtu.be/vlDAQXqOqKo?si=BDs4yRoy0xxiRXRQ
--ask [] to rip some neocities / dev portfolio websites and look at how they do it

 INDEX.HTML
 -add cloudflare analytics?